Tauragė Revolt: Revolt

 The opposition was active in Tauragė but also in Alytus (leaders Juozas Paplauskas and Juozas Kedys), Vilkaviškis (Jeronimas Plečkaitis), Raseiniai, Kėdainiai.
 They collected weapons and printed proclamations in Tilsit, Germany, that claimed that the revolt would receive support from three regiments of the Lithuanian Army.
 Reportedly, the preparations started in June 1927.
 There were plans for a country-wide revolt, but they were rushed and never came to life.
 In their book XX amžiaus slaptieji archyvai (Secret Archives of the 20th Century) Gražina Sviderskytė and Arvydas Anušauskas argued that the revolt was in large part organized by the Security Police to discredit the opposition.

 In the early morning of 9 September, about 30 armed men took over the police station and commandant's office and arrested the officers.
 They also took control of the post office, railway station, headquarters of the local chapter of the Lithuanian Riflemen's Union.
+Ieva Šaulinskienė, a telegrapher, was forced to work by the insurgents who lacked specialists, but she still sent a telegram to another city saying: "Revolt in Tauragė.
+Save us!"
+(Tauragėje sukilimas.
+Gelbėkite!).

 There was very little resistance; during the single shootout two of the rebels were injured.
 In the local press, the rebels printed 5,000 copies of a proclamation, signed by reserve captain Antanas Majus as the new head of the Tauragė District, informing locals about the revolt and ordering to surrender all weapons to the new commandant.
 Ferdinandas Saltonas stole 200,000 litas and 3,000 dollars from the local branch of the Bank of Lithuania for the "purchase of weapons" though the bank had about 1.5 million litas.
 The revolt spread to neighboring villages of Pagramantis, Sartininkai, Žygaičiai and the rebels numbered some 200 men.
 However, it was clear that the rebels did not have further plans.
 Units from the 7th Infantry Regiment from Klaipėda and 8th Infantry Regiment from Šiauliai entered Tauragė by 5 p.m. and retook the town with little resistance: one rebel was killed and two were injured.
 The soldiers shot and killed Povilas Mikulskis, leader of the revolt and former member of the Seimas, when they tried to arrest him on 10 September.

 The revolt in Alytus ended before it started.
 A group of 30–40 men, commanded by Jeronimas Plečkaitis, gathered near Balbieriškis and planned to attack military barracks hoping that the soldiers would join them.
 The group, armed with only a few revolvers, dispersed when they heard of searches being conducted in Alytus and saw military patrols.